Plexeru/netCSL/README.md

   Graph Explorer also provides information about the correct and needed permissions for the application.

-# Logging
+# Logging & Starting the complete Script
-  To create a Log start the Start-netCSLScript.ps1 PowerShell script
+  To create a Log and run the Complete Script, please start the Start-netCSLScript.ps1 PowerShell script